crmcarecloud/api-php-client/docs/Api/PointsApi.md

 Transfer points

-Transfers points from one customer to another  <p class=\"warning\">⚠️ Action methods are available only in Enterprise interface.</p>
+Transfers points from one customer to another

 ### Example
 ```php